demisto/content-external-template/README.md

 Creating a pack is the same process as in the public repository.
 Follow [Getting Started Guide](https://xsoar.pan.dev/docs/integrations/getting-started-guide)

 ### Opening a Pull Request

-When you open a pull request in your private repository, when the pull request is ready for review, assign `xsoar-bot` and add the label `ready-for-review`.
+Make sure your work is done on a designated branch (**not master**).
+Then in your private repository [open a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the created brach to the Master branch.
+When the pull request is ready for review, assign `xsoar-bot` and add the label `ready-for-review`.
-After that we will ask you to invite and assign someone from the XSOAR content team members to review the pull request.
+At this point we might ask you to invite and assign someone from the XSOAR content team members to review the pull request.

 ### Update your repository
 In order to sync/merge from the `content-external-template` repository from time to time.